Understanding the Brokers Value in Air Charter

 Managing the charter itself

-The objective is to ensure that the client experiences a seamless journey while the operational complexity remains behind the scenes.
+Equinox Charter remains at the centre of this process, coordinating between the operator, the FBO, the client’s representatives, and other service providers.
+The objective is simple: ensure that the client experiences a seamless journey while the operational complexity remains behind the scenes.

 Safety as the foundation of every flight

-This reflects a simple principle: safety verification should never be assumed and must be confirmed for every charter.
+Even when an operator has been used before, documentation is requested and reviewed again.
+This process reflects a simple principle: safety verification should never be assumed and we must collect data ready to present to our clients for every single charter.